bwmcadams/blog-old/_posts/2011-08-05-ScalaPythonJavaCaptureBlockResult.markdown

     status = "UNKNOWN_ERROR"
 {% endhighlight %}

-Here's that magic I'm talking about — depite us not explicitly declaring/initializing it, Python will instantiate a variable `status` at the *outer* scope (that is to say, outside of our if-else block).
+Here's that magic I'm talking about — despite us not explicitly declaring/initializing it, Python will instantiate a variable `status` at the *outer* scope (that is to say, outside of our if-else block).
 This is incredibly useful for cutting down line noise related to unecessary declaration of variables; unfortunately it is also a common confusion point for beginning Pythonistas.

     *"Where the hell did this `status` variable come from?
 It wasn't ever declared in an outer scope!"*